 Singing, laughing and the feel good factor.
 Pain Management, the fun way.
+To read a transcript of this programme, please click here.
 This edition was funded by the Charles Wolfson Charitable Trust.
-The British Pain Society’s Annual Scientific Meeting (ASM) allows the multidisciplinary nature of the society to be reflected through seminars, sc
+The British Pain Society’s Annual Scientific Meeting (ASM) allows the multidisciplinary

 Going through adolescence can be a difficult process for anyone, but for young adults with chronic pain the difficulties of these formative years can become multifaceted.
 With 8% of young people in the 13-18 age range affected by chronic pain (15,000 living with arthritis alone), the